-Transfer Credit: PhD students are allowed to transfer a maximum of 9 course hours of graduate credit only if the coursework was completed at an accredited institution and constitutes a logical part of the student's program.
+Transfer Credit: MA/MS students are allowed to transfer a maximum of 6 semester hours of graduate credit only if the coursework was completed at an accredited institution and constitutes a logical part of the student's program.
 Requests for transfer of credit must be approved by the student's major professor, the graduate coordinator and the Dean of the Graduate School.